pdrogfer/gradle_course/README.md

 # ud867: Gradle for Android and Java

-Welcome to the demos and exercises accompanying ud867 at Udacity!
+This is my personal copy of the demos and exercises accompanying ud867 at Udacity!
+The only purpose of this repository is to have it around as reference and to be able to work on it from anywhere.

 Each directory contains a README.md or solution.gradle that will explain either the concept being explored or the exercise at hand.
 For each exercise, hints